Opinion/Editorial: Gun allegations demand deeper investigations

 What the university now must address in the wake of a horrific mass shooting is why its Violence Prevention and Threat Assessment system could not stop the crime.

 A student told school authorities in September—two months before the crime—that he had heard that Jones had a gun.
 The allegation was made during an investigation of a hazing event that involved Jones.
 The person offering the tip had not seen a weapon, UVa Police Chief Tim Longo told reporters at a Monday news conference.
 Neither had Jones’ roommate.
 Jones refused to cooperate with school authorities.
 That refusal continued after school officials discovered that Jones received a suspended jail sentence for a concealed weapon violation in February 2021.
-So the Threat Assessment Team “escalated his case for disciplinary action” on Oct.
-27 to the school’s judicial council, UVa officials said.
+So the Threat Assessment Team e-mailed Jones Oct.
+26 asking him to cooperate and warn him that he faced the prospect of discipline if he didn't.

 People are also reading…